Skip to main content

 Running for Beginners: A Couch to 5K Guide with Pace Targets

 Running is one of the most accessible forms of exercise.
 You do not need a gym membership, expensive equipment, or a training partner.
 All you need is a pair of shoes and the willingness to start.
 But jumping straight into running without a plan is the fastest way to burn out or get injured.
+The key is staying consistent with fitness by following a structured progression.
 This guide gives you a structured path from zero running experience to completing your first 5K.

 Why Start with a Structured Plan?